ryudokung/heartbleed-wordpress/README.md

-# hearbleed-wordpress README is coming soon.
+# heartbleed-wordpress README is coming soon.